silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 The literature on special interests is a literature about *topics*, and I could not find a peer-reviewed taxonomy that treats a specific living person as a category of interest.
 The one place where science has looked closely at autistic people directing sustained, intense attention at another person is the forensic literature - which means the only well-documented version of this is the version that ended badly enough to involve the police.

 I want to be exact about what that does and does not tell us, because the risk of being misread here is high.
 It is a statement about where the research lamp has been pointed, not about where the behaviour usually leads.
 Nothing about intense attachment predicts a criminal outcome, and I am not suggesting it does.
-The problem is that when the only available evidence comes from the cases that ended in court, the evidence itself is skewed - and you have to read it knowing that.

 Stokes, Newton and Kaur compared parental reports for 25 autistic and 38 non-autistic adolescents and adults.
 The autistic group were more likely to focus their attention on celebrities, strangers, colleagues and ex-partners, and to pursue the target for longer, and were more likely to engage in courting behaviour rated inappropriate. [^50] Murphy and colleagues note that stalking is among the behaviours that bring autistic people into contact with the criminal justice system, and that treatment models adapted for this population barely exist. [^51]